6 Hours / 6 CEs

 • Practice Setting

-• Family court-affiliated mental health clinics
+• Family court–affiliated evaluation clinics and court service units

-• Government agencies providing court-ordered evaluations
+• Government agencies (e.g., child protective services) conducting court-related evaluations

 Presented By